- 42 employees

-- To contribute to better care for patients by solving difficult and important problems encountered by Sectra’s customers.
+- contribute to better care for patients by solving difficult and important problems encountered by Sectra’s customers

-- For research projects to validate clinical benefits or lead to new and innovative solutions that add value for customers in Sectra’s niche areas, thereby offering significant international business potential.
+- commercialize new technology, validate clinical benefits or pursue projects that could lead to new and innovative solutions that add value for customers in Sectra’s niche areas

-- To build and manage a strong patent portfolio in Sectra’s key areas.
+- build and manage a strong patent portfolio in Sectra’s key areas

-- To develop business models for new products and services.
+- develop business models for new products and services

-- Be integrated into an existing operating area.
-This occurred, for example, when digital pathology was transferred to Imaging IT Solutions in 2014, due to the major synergies identified.
+- incorporate the unit into an existing operating area.
+This occurred, for example, when digital pathology was transferred to Imaging IT Solutions in 2014, due to the major synergies identified

-- Be sold to an external party if this proves to be the best solution from a financial standpoint.
-This occurred, for example, with the business unit for low-dose mammography products, which was divested in 2011.
-Sectra also sold a number of patents in 2015.
+- spin off as an independent company or be sold to an external party if this proves to be the best solution from a financial standpoint.
+This occurred, for example, with the business unit for low-dose mammography products, which was divested in 2011 and the sale of patents in 2015.